 - Fertility and sexual issues in men and women

 Integrative medicine is also popular among patients who need complementary therapies with standard medical treatments are combined.
 Along with using Careclinic as a cancer tracking app, it can be used to manage all other aspects of your health and wellness as well.

 There are some people who also participate in clinical trials to be able to receive treatment.

 There are a lot of options doctors and patients can choose, but as with any disease, early detection often results in a high cure rate.
 An example would be testicular seminoma, leukemias and lymphomas in children.
 If there is appropriate treatment, these patients would have a better health status.

 Cancer as a disease is already very exhausting and even changes the entire outlook of an individual having it.
 Aside from it being a physical burden, patients also have low morale and look at negatively in life.
 The belief that cancer is the end of everything puts the patient in a hopeless case.
 That’s why experts have come up with mobile applications that help track symptoms of cancer.
-CareClinic, one of the top apps for cancer patients, has been making waves already.
+CareClinic works as a cancer tracking app for patients and care providers.

 Symptoms are also tracked accurately as you can also log in severity, time and date.
 For easy understanding, the data you type in will be transferred in the form of a graph which will then be printed for your next medical checkup.
 Aside from that, you will be able to get information online using the app with regards to the disease.
 Read journals and watch videos about cancer treatments and other latest technological advancements on treatments and therapies.